Philepitta

 Philepitta is a genus of bird in the family Philepittidae.
 Established by Isidore Geoffroy Saint-Hilaire in 1838, the genus contains the following species:

 The genus name Philepitta is a combination of the French name philédon, for the friarbirds of the family Meliphagidae and pitta, for the birds of the genus "pitta".

-Philepitta is now the type-genus of a new bird family, the Philepittidae, into which the Asites of Madagascar have been placed.
+Philepitta is now the type-genus of a new bird family, the Philepittidae, which solely encompasses the asites of Madagascar.